sh4nks/flask-plugins/docs/index.rst

     |-- __init__.py

-A more complex plugin could look like this:
+the structure of a more complex plugin can also look like this:

 .. sourcecode:: text